Last Updated 03 August 2018

 If you want to know where to buy your Haggis ice cream, check out Atlas Obscura!

 Anyway.
-Is haggis Scottish or Viking?
+Scottish or Viking?
 Your guess is as good as mine!